In Memory of the Late Yeghish Hajakian of New Jersey

 Dikran Abrahamian MD, Ontario, 5 December 2018

 Coastal Lebanon is always the same in the summer: hot and humid.
 Sixty years ago, those who could afford would flee to the mountain resorts, especially on weekends.
 Today they go through the same ritual.
 The summer of 1959 was no different in Antelias, a town north of Beirut.
-Despite the sweltering heat, a dozen girls and boys, 15- to 18-years old, gathered one weekend at a house there which had a high ceiling and many windows.
-The latter provided welcome breeze.
+Despite the sweltering heat, a dozen girls and boys, 15- to 18-years old, gathered one weekend at a house which had a high ceiling and many windows.
+It provided a welcome breeze.

 Members of “Ousanoghats” attended such varied schools as AGBU’s Hovaguimian-Manougian and Tarouhy Hagopian, Melkonian of Cyprus, Mekhitarist School in the Hazmieh suburb of Beirut, High School of Marash, the Armenian Evangelical College, Central High School and New High School in Beirut.